Pirthvi-Hasan/Coursera_Capstone/README.md

 # Coursera_Capstone
-This Repo is created mainly for coursera capstone purpose.
+This Repo is created for coursera capstone projects.